 - Bus transport continues regularly, both for local public transport and for long-distance journeys.

 Czech coach carrier, RegioJet will cancel connections to Italy from 9 – 15 March.
-These are namely connections from:
+These are namely routes connecting Prague to Italian cities.

 These connections will go on for this week as scheduled until 8 March, and the availability of the routes from 15 March will depend on how the situation develops.
 These connections will no longer be sold by the company.